3PLs from A to Z: Definitions for Order Fulfilment & Ecommerce Shipping

 WRO: Warehouse Receiving Order.
 A form completed ahead of time provided for each shipment from the client to the 3PL to let the 3PL’s receiving department know what exactly is being sent to the warehouse(s).

 We hope this glossary helps you navigate the world of ecommerce order fulfilment.
 Interested in learning more?
-Check out our Resources library or sign up to request a demo with a fulfilment expert today.
+Check out the ShipBob Blog and subscribe for updates to your inbox.

 Learn more